 They say you cannot separate a philosopher from his philosophy just like you cannot separate Christ from Christianity.
 I believe we are a product of our environment, culture, experiences and beliefs.
-I call myself a student of culture and philosophy in the school of life.
-I am a believer in Jesus Christ and that thus Christianity is my worldview, glasses through which I see life, analyse life’s events to find meaning, hope and purpose.
+I consider myself a student of culture and philosophy in the school of life.
+I am a believer in Jesus Christ and that thus Christianity is my worldview, glasses through which I see life, interpret everyday life to find meaning, hope and purpose.

 In this blog I find myself; who I am, where I have been and where I am going in life, I find my stories and stories around me, I look at everyday life and interpret everyday events.
 The result is life lessons that I cannot be silent about.
 At the end of the day I sit down and let it flow in black and white, from my heart to my mind and to my fingers these life lessons are translated to words which you and I read.